bemoty/bemoty.dev/content/blog/about-this-blog.md

 description: Just a little test for my Hugo setup.
 draft: false
 images:
-  - src: /img/willow.webp
+  - src: /img/blog/willow.webp
-    caption: "picture of a Willow tree I took at a local café"
+    caption: "just picture of a Willow tree I took at a local café"
 ---

 Hi, this post is really just a test for whether or not my [Hugo](https://gohugo.io) blog setup is working as expected.
 So if you're reading this and you're not me, congratulations!
 You've found my website (in a working state)! 🎉